For 1956, Cadillac expanded the sensational Eldorado line with a two-door pillarless hardtop called the Eldorado Seville.

 The Seville featured the same distinctive tail fin design introduced on the 1955 Eldorado, which was later adapted to the 1958 Cadillac standard line.
 Sabre-spoke cast aluminum wheels (officially known as Turbine wheels) were also standard, in silver or anodized gold with exterior trim details to match.
 For the interior, buyers could choose full leather or Florentine-pattern metallic nylon with leather bolsters in five colors.
 The standard engine was a 365 CID V8 with dual four-barrel carburetors and 305 hp, coupled to a Hydra-Matic transmission.

 In the inaugural year, the hardtop Seville outsold the convertible Biarritz by a fair distance, 3,900 to 2,150 cars, though the margin would close over the next few years.
-There was a Seville four-door hardtop in 1957, but four ere built, while the ultra-luxury Eldorado Brougham joined that same year.
+There was a Seville four-door hardtop in 1957, but only four were built, while the ultra-luxury Eldorado Brougham joined that same year.
 The final year for the Eldorado Seville was 1960 as sales dwindled to barely 1000 cars, but the Seville name was revived in 1975 and remained in the Cadillac lineup through 2004.